 I also love that I can put sticky notes on these dividers.
 It helps for quick notes or things that I’m moving around.

 I use folders to keep things like stickers and notes organized.
 They can be moved around and used as dividers where I keep all my notes.
 It’s really easy for me to add different items to them without worrying about anything getting lost.

 I also use my Happy Planner to keep track of pictures from time to time.
 It’s great to be able to put the photos somewhere I know they will be safe until they reach their final destination (usually a frame).

 These folders are awesome for keeping track of lose papers, dividing up different sections, and generally organizing your life!

 I got the extra large disks for my planner because I not only have 18 months worth of pages, but I also have a lot of note pages and other items in my binder (in case you haven’t figured that out already.

 These expanders keep everything fitting quite nicely and I don’t have to worry about running out of space.
 They also come in a variety of colors, so it’s really easy to find something that matches your style.

 I love my Happy Planner and it helps me plan a happy life.
 I use it every day and these essential Happy Planner supplies help me to stay on track and productive.

 Having a planner means that I don’t have to hold everything in my head.
 I can create a plan and make it happen.

-Using a Happy Planner and these tools, I can also print my own planners, like my Parent Smarter Goal Planner (included for free in the resource library!).
+Using a Happy Planner and these tools, I can also print my own planners, like my Parent Smarter Goal Planner.

 What’s your favorite way of planning?